Food waste bags

 ROUND TABLE

-· Questions were raised regarding the progress of the renovation of Holmston House.
-Cllr Cullen will make enquiries and advise at the November meeting.
+· Holmston House.
+Questions were raised as to who the owner of the property is.
+Cllrs Cullen and McGinley will look into this and advise at the March meeting.

 AOB